 - Set clear personal and work goals

-What standards do you need to create a better company culture?
+What standards does your team need to create a better collaborative culture?

-But, don’t worry, this collaboration tools list will help you out.
-It’s also jam-packed with everything that’s cutting edge in team collaboration, so even if you’re ahead of the curve you’ll find something to help you.
+To start, this collaboration tools list will help you out.
+It’s jam-packed with everything a collaborative team might need.
+Even if your team is already ahead of the curve, you’re bound to find something to help you.